18F/guides/content/ux-guide/research/share-power.md

 As [government employees]({{ '../ethics/#you-as-a-government-employee' | url }}) and [designers]({{ '../ethics/#you-as-a-designer-and-project-team-member' | url }}), we hold both formal and informal power when working on projects.
 We hold official positions that give us authority and have experience and expertise that influence our decisions.
 Decision making is one of the greatest forms of power we have in our projects.
 We often have power to decide who participates, when decisions are made, by whom, and according to what criteria.

 Including those most impacted as decision makers is a primary way to share power.
-The [City of Philadelphia](https://engagement-toolkit.phila.gov/guides/power/#Share-your-power) describes sharing power as a spectrum of how a community is engaged:
+The [City of Philadelphia](https://engagement-toolkit.phila.gov/guides/power/#Share-your-power){.usa-link .usa-link--external} describes sharing power as a spectrum of how a community is engaged:

 {:.list-item--margin-bottom-extra}
 - **Informed:** The project team makes decisions and communicates them to community members.